TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 * LED 3 indicates internal PLL has locked (Only valid when MIG isn't present)

-* 16-bit flash prom can be read at address 0.
-It can be programmed with GRMON version 2.0.30-74 or later.
+* SPI flash prom can be read at address 0.
+It can be programmed with GRMON version 2.0.56 or later.

 * The system can be simulated with xilinxs memory interface in normal or fast mode.
   For normal mode i.e. with the MIG IP and Memory models from MICRON all simulaion libraries